 6. Colossus of Rhodes, Greece

 The Colossus of Rhodes used to be a colossal bronze statue of the Greek sun god Helios that once stood at the entrance of the harbor on the island of Rhodes.
 Erected in 280 BCE, it stood as a symbol of victory over an invading army.
-Although the statue’s exact pose and appearance remain subjects of debate, its symbolism of strength and resilience endures.
+Although the statue’s exact pose and appearance remain subjects of debate.

-Location: Unlike the previous 4 wonders that live only in memories, Collossus does have some remnants.
+Location: Unlike the previous 4 wonders that live only in memories, Colossus does have some remnants.
 They are located on the picturesque island of Rhodes, washed by the 3 oceans.
-But instead of gigantic statue of the god of the sun, there are smaller statues of deers framing the harbor at the northernmost point of the island
+But instead of a gigantic statue of the god of the sun, there are smaller statues of deer framing the harbor at the northernmost point of the island

 7. Lighthouse of Alexandria, Egypt